 Exams were aced, essays were written, credits were earned—now there’s just one more thing: how to word your graduation announcements.
-No matter which unique design you choose, you’ll need to know what information to include on them.
-Below, we’ve made it easy to word the perfect graduation announcement.
+So what should a graduation announcement say?
+No matter which unique design you choose, you’ll need to know what information to include on them and graduation announcement wording is simple with our trusty guide.

 Display your grad’s name somewhere prominent—it’s their time to shine!
 Use first, middle, and last name for a formal announcement, or go with a nickname for an informal design.

 Though not always necessary, including the parents’ names is a way to show their pride.
-If married, display as Mr. and Mrs. [last name], otherwise separate full names do the trick.
+If married, you can display as Mr. and Mrs. [last name], otherwise separate full names always does the trick.